 It’s simple to flick between the three power modes on the Halo Capsule, and, thankfully, you don’t need to hold down the power button when using the cleaner.

 The handle position being at the rear makes it easy to push the cleaner around any floor surface, but it would have been nice to see the handle extended further round the body.
 As it is, the weight distribution makes it feel top-heavy and unbalanced.
-It’s somewhat disappointing after the effort of using carbon fibre to keep the Capsule a lightweight vac.
+We think this is disappointing after the effort of using carbon fibre to keep the Capsule a lightweight vac.

 When converted into a handheld vacuum, the weight and handle position make it tricky to manoeuvre.
 This is particularly noticeable when using above head height for catching cobwebs.
 You’ll need to use both hands to bear the weight and keep it steady.

 It’s still light enough to easily be carried between rooms, which is useful because it’s not the easiest to swivel around corners.
-The floorhead lacks the mobility you get with a Dyson, so it’s harder to pivot or clean around furniture legs.
+We think the floorhead lacks the mobility you get with a Dyson, so it’s harder to pivot or clean around furniture legs.

 The Halo Capsule has a simple yet effective filtration system.
 The dust pouches with a silicone seal are designed to catch and trap the dirt particles, with a single washable filter in place behind the pouch.